RealFutureAI/WC3Banlist/README.md

 2. Download Tesseract OCR and install it
 3. Download Wc3Banlist.py
 4. Install all dependencies with pip
+5. Configure the Coordinates in the script
-5. Run the script in your favorite environment
+6. Run the script in your favorite environment
-6. F3 to check bans, F6 to end script
+7. F3 to check bans, F6 to end script

 Long Version:
-✅ Prerequisites
+## Prerequisites
 Make sure the following are installed on your system:

 [Python 3.6](https://www.python.org/downloads/)

 [Tesseract OCR](https://github.com/tesseract-ocr/tesseract)

 (Install it and note the path in the python script to the tesseract.exe if you're on Windows)

 ## Required Python Libraries
-Install the required Python packages via pip:
+Install the required Python packages via pip (open your command line and copy paste the following command):

-pip install pytesseract opencv-python pyautogui keyboard openpyxl These standard libraries are also used (no need to install): time, os, difflib
+pip install pytesseract opencv-python pyautogui keyboard openpyxl

+These standard libraries are also used (no need to install): time, os, difflib